chromaui/chromatic-docs/e2e-visual-tests.md

 ### Doesn’t the Archive Storybook get us most of the benefits of developing with stories?

+It depends.
+Archive Storybooks are intended to make it easier to debug and reproduce visual tests.
+This way when you're reviewing visual changes, you don't have to rerun the E2E test suite to inspect what a page looks like in a specific state.

-It does, particularly the ease of sharing a reproduction.
-But because you have to run the full E2E test suite to generate the snapshots, it can be a long feedback loop while developing.
+The tradeoff is that the full E2E test suite needs to be run before generating the archive Storybook.
+During development, this can lengthen the feedback loop.

+If you're developing a new UI, we recommend writing stories for comprehensive coverage.
+If you're adding visual tests to an existing UI that already has E2E tests, we recommend E2EVT to cover the "happy paths".